Hereford Inlet to Cape May Inlet, NJ

 CONGRESSIONAL DISTRICTS: NJ-2

-BUSINESS PROGRAM: Flood & Coastal Storm Damage Reduction
+BUSINESS PROGRAM: Flood and Coastal Storm Damage Reduction

 LOCATION The study area includes Five Mile Island, located on the Atlantic Coast of New Jersey between Hereford and Cape May Inlets in Cape May County.

-BACKPASSING TECHNOLOGY: Provides high quality sand as an alternative to offshore borrow areas, reduces beach maintenance, has lower emissions than traditional dredging and will not impact cultural or environmental resources within Hereford Inlet.
+BACKPASSING TECHNOLOGY: Provides high quality sand that is currently present on the beaches in the Wildwoods as a renewable alternative to offshore borrow areas, , reduces beach maintenance, and has lower emissions than traditional dredging.

 SPONSOR: New Jersey Department of Environmental Protection.